 Interpretive summary

 The current study identifies which Staphylococcus and Mammaliicoccus (SaM) species are most relevant to udder health for organic dairies.
 It describes how quarter somatic cell count (SCC) varies as a result of intramammary infection with the most frequently isolated SaM species.
 Species-specific effect on quarter SCC for SaM has not been well-described for a population of certified organic dairies.
 Compared to culture-negative quarters, SCC was higher in quarters infected with 9 of 10 SaM identified.
-Although the increase in quarter SCC was modest for most SaM observed, their widespread nature can still result in an increased bulk tank SCC.
+Although the increase in quarter SCC was modest for most SaM observed, their widespread nature can still potentially result in an increased bulk tank SCC.

 Running head: